theisof/coop-trolley/README.md

 Packages can be included as React components or stylesheets only.
 More info on this to come...

-### Running locally with Storybook
+## Running locally with Storybook

 See components examples with Storybook and develop locally.
-Download this repo and install [Storybook cli tools](https://github.com/storybooks/storybook) and [gulp cli](https://gulpjs.com/)
+Download this repo and install [Storybook cli tools](https://github.com/storybooks/storybook)

 Then run
 ```